 The main portion of the house was completed in 1806, at a cost of $2,840.71.
 Further work was done in 1807, increasing the price to about $3,200.
 Cleaveland and his family made the house one of the social and intellectual centers of midcoast Maine during the five decades of his professorship.

-In 1860, two years after Cleaveland’s death, the house was bought from the College by Cleaveland’s son-in-law Peleg Chandler, a Boston lawyer, member of the Class of 1834, and husband to Martha Cleaveland Chandler.
+In 1860, two years after Cleaveland’s death, the house was bought from the College by Cleaveland’s daughter Martha Cleaveland Chandler, wife of Boston lawyer Peleg Chandler of the Class of 1834.
 The house remained in the Chandler family until 1951, when it was bought by Robert Miller, Bowdoin’s swimming coach and a part-time auctioneer, who converted it into apartments.

 The exceptional state of preservation of the house and its gardens owes much to its next owners, Professor and Mrs. William Shipman, who purchased the house in 1960.
 A pioneer in the study of Maine’s architectural heritage, Professor Shipman gives a detailed account of the house in his book The Early Architecture of Bowdoin College and Brunswick, Maine.

 Brunswick is 25 miles from Portland and 120 miles from Boston.
 To reach Brunswick from the south, take the Maine Turnpike to I-295 (Exit 52); then follow I-295 to the Bath-Brunswick exit (Exit 28, Route 1).
 From the north via the Maine Turnpike, take Exit 103, then I-295 to Brunswick Exit 28 (Route 1, North).